172-21019/172-21019/README.md

 # 👋 Hi, I'm K Manoj

 🎓 I'm an engineering student passionate about technology, open-source, and impactful innovation.
-With hands-on experience in software development and a strong foundation in data structures, OOP, and system design, I'm eager to contribute to dynamic tech teams and real-world projects.
+With hands-on experience in software development and a strong foundation in data structures and OOP's.
+I'm eager to contribute to dynamic tech teams and real-world projects.

+---
+## 👨‍💻 Experience: Fresher
 ---

 ## 🔧 Tech Stack